-Remove bolts, padlocks and security devices from fire exits, ensure that doors on escape routes swing freely and close fully, and check escape routes to ensure they are clear from obstructions and combustible materials, and in a good state of repair.
-Open all final exit doors to the full extent and walk exterior escape routes.
+Ensure that any security devices on fire exits do not impede escape (see Appendix B3 for more details), ensure that doors on escape routes swing freely and close fully and check exits and escape routes to ensure they are clear from obstructions and combustible materials and in a good state of repair.
 Check the fire alarm panel to ensure the system is active and fully operational.
 Where practicable, visually check that emergency lighting units are in good repair and apparently working.
 Check that all safety signs and notices are legible.
-(See Appendix B3 for more details on bolts, padlocks and security devices.)
+Establish a routine for closing all compartmentation corridor fire doors at night within a pre-determined programme.